slackhq/circuit/docs/tutorial.md

 ## Adding navigation to our app

-An architecture isn't complete without navigation.
+An app architecture isn't complete without navigation.
 Circuit provides a simple navigation API that's focused around a simple `BackStack` ([docs](https://slackhq.github.io/circuit/api/0.x/backstack/com.slack.circuit.backstack/-back-stack/index.html)) that is navigated via a `Navigator` interface ([docs]()).
 In most cases, you can use the built-in `SaveableBackStack` implementation ([docs](https://slackhq.github.io/circuit/api/0.x/backstack/com.slack.circuit.backstack/-saveable-back-stack/index.html)), which is saved and restored in accordance with whatever the platform's `rememberSaveable` implementation is.

 ```kotlin title="Creating a backstack and navigator"
 val backStack = rememberSaveableBackStack {